gunjanmahindre/Pre-training-Oracle/README.md

 ## Problem statement:
-We try to predict misisng distances in real-world social networks when only a fraction of distances are known.
+We try to predict missing distances in real-world social networks when only a fraction of distances are known.
 Neural network is pre-trained with artificial data and the right parameters for this pre-training data needs to be identified.